konstantinschulz/german-covid-texts/docs/src/schemas/topic.md

 ## Topic Annotations

-*Please choose, which of the covid-19-related aspects are covered by the tweet.*
+*Please choose, which of the covid-19-related aspects are covered by the tweet.
+In case two (or more) topics are equally strong represeted, twi labels sare possible (in Inception, to do so, mark the same span twice).*

 **(1) The origin of the virus; its sources;**